Skill Building For Success in School and Life

 Who am I?

-I am an ADHD academic coach with 15 years of coaching experience with young adults.
-Before Pauli Coaching, I worked in higher education for 25 years.
-I began my career in admissions, reviewing thousands of applications for Columbia University's graduate and undergraduate schools.
-Then, I left admissions and Columbia for a position at Vassar College, where I got the opportunity to work closely with exceptional students.
-I found that the most fulfilling work I did was giving guidance to students who were struggling, just as I had when I was in college.
-I would have benefited from someone like me when I was in college.
+I am an ADHD student coach with over 15 years of experience supporting young adults.
+Before founding Pauli Coaching, I spent 25 years working in higher education.
+I began my career in admissions, reviewing thousands of graduate and undergraduate applications for Columbia University.
+I later left Columbia to join Vassar College, where I had the opportunity to work closely with exceptional students.

 Why Coaching?